rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Guiding the choice of the initial matching
 ``````````````````````````````````````````

-Instead of starting now from the default initial right and left matchings, we may also start in :numref:`classmates4` below the fairness enhancing search from a best *Copeland* matching, i.e. an initial matching where each student is paired with a partner who shows the highest possible matching fitness score with respect to the given individual student's pairing preferences [67]_.
+Instead of starting now from the default initial right and left matchings, we may also start in :numref:`classmates4` below the fairness enhancing search from a best *Copeland* matching, i.e. an initial matching where each student is paired with a partner who shows the highest possible matching fitness score with respect to the given individual student's pairing preferences.

 .. code-block:: pycon
    :name: classmates4